Meira Omar

 Meira Omar performed the song "Hush Hush" in Melodifestivalen 2025.
 On 8 March 2025 she placed 10th in the final of the contest.

+In Melodifestivalen 2026, she performed the song ”Dooset daram”, placing ninth in the final.

 Early life

 Meira Omar was born on 17 June 1993 in Kabul, Afghanistan.
 Omar's mother is from Russia and her father is from Afghanistan.

 She lived in India for five years.